Chinese Zodiac: What Is My Chinese Zodiac And Who Is Most Compatible With Me?

 Chinese zodiac (sheng xiao) includes a total of 12 animal signs.
 The animals are Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Goat, Monkey, Rooster, Dog, and Pig.
 They are used to tell the year.
 The signs change each lunar year on a rotating cycle, which can influence people’s compatibility, personality, and horoscope.

 Chinese zodiac years begin and end at the Chinese New Year in January or February.
-2022 is the year of the tiger, lasting from Feb.
-1, 2022, to Jan.
-21, 2023.
-2023 would be the year of the rabbit.
+2023 is the year of the rabbit, lasting from Jan.
+22, 2023, to Feb.
+9, 2024.

 What is My Chinese Zodiac Sign?

 There are 12 signs in the Chinese zodiac.
 Every year has a zodiac animal sign.
 Your zodiac sign is decided by your birth year.
 For example, 1977 is the year of the Snake, if you were born in 1977, then your Chinese zodiac animal is Snake.

 If you don't know your Chinese zodiac sign, use the Chinese Zodiac Signs Calculator to find out your zodiac sign.